snodeplannen/cursor-rules/README.md

    - Share reference documents with the AI by placing them in `.cursor/docs/`
    - All knowledge is automatically indexed in `.cursor/LEARNINGS.md` and `.cursor/DOCUMENTS.md` for future reference

+6. **Automatic Documentation Updates**
+   - After successful tests, Cursor AI checks if README needs updating
+   - Documentation is kept in sync with implementation
+   - You can explicitly check README currency with `readme check` command
+   - Updates are suggested based on implemented but undocumented features

-6. **Automatic Commits**
+7. **Automatic Commits**
    - As the AI makes changes to files, the git-commit-rule automatically stages and commits them
    - Commits follow conventional commit format (feat, fix, docs, etc.) based on the nature of the change
    - Commit messages are automatically generated with appropriate type, scope, and description
    - Code is only committed after all tests pass

-7. **AI-Managed Task Completion and Knowledge Preservation**
+8. **AI-Managed Task Completion and Knowledge Preservation**
    - When implementation is complete and tests pass, Cursor AI marks the task as done
    - The system updates task status, marks specs as completed, and extracts learnings
    - Learnings are preserved in `.cursor/learnings/` with references to relevant files and tasks
    - The task's status is updated in `.cursor/TASKS.md`

-8. **Continuous Development Loop**
+9. **Continuous Development Loop**
-   - For new features: discuss requirements → AI generates specs → AI creates & manages tasks → AI implements → AI captures knowledge → automatic commits
+   - For new features: discuss requirements → AI generates specs → AI creates & manages tasks → AI implements → AI captures knowledge → AI updates documentation → automatic commits
-   - For refinements: discuss changes → AI updates specs → AI updates tasks → AI implements changes → AI updates knowledge → automatic commits
+   - For refinements: discuss changes → AI updates specs → AI updates tasks → AI implements changes → AI updates knowledge → AI updates documentation → automatic commits

 This workflow ensures all development is specification-driven, task-organized, properly documented, and automatically committed with appropriate metadata.
 The integrated approach means nothing gets lost - requirements, implementation details, insights, and documentation are all preserved and linked together.
 You simply guide the process through conversation while Cursor AI handles the entire workflow.

+## Inspiration

+This approach was inspired by [Geoffrey Huntley's method](https://ghuntley.com/specs/) of using Cursor AI effectively.
+Huntley demonstrates how combining specifications with technical rules creates a powerful workflow that can dramatically increase development productivity.

+As Huntley explains:
+> "When you use '/specs' method with the 'stdlib' method in conjunction with a programming language that provides compiler soundness (driven by good types) and compiler errors, the results are incredible.
+You can drive hands-free output of N factor (entire weeks' worth) of co-workers in hours."

+## Future Enhancements

+### Automatic README Updates

+A promising enhancement being added to this system is a rule that automatically checks and updates the project's README file:
+- After successful unit testing
+- Before commits
+- When significant changes are made to the codebase

+This ensures documentation stays in sync with implementation, providing:
+- Up-to-date project information
+- Current installation instructions
+- Latest feature descriptions
+- Accurate API documentation

+This feature reduces the manual overhead of maintaining documentation while ensuring it accurately reflects the current state of the project.

 ## Something Missing?